lambdaclass/concrete/ROADMAP.md

     replay a failing proof/debug report.
 Target commands include `concrete eval`, `concrete inspect --core`, `concrete inspect --proofcore`, `concrete prove --show-obligation`, and `concrete run --trace`.
-24a. ✅ **DONE (2026-07-02)** — sub-file diagnostics name the right file:
-    `Module.sourceFile` stamped by the project loader (incl. dependency roots), threaded through Check/Elab/CoreCheck via `Diagnostics.stampFile`; the
-    renderer keys location AND snippet off `Diagnostic.file`; gate row in `check_submodule_check_coverage.sh`.
-Original item: a diagnostic from a `mod x;` file renders with the MAIN file's path (the span's line/col are the sub-file's, so the shown snippet is wrong too — e.g. an error in `src/helper.con:4` prints as `src/main.con:4` with main.con's line 4 quoted).
-The machinery exists (`Diagnostic.file` + the multi-file `SourceMap` built by `runFrontend`); producers never stamp `file`.
-Thread a source-file attribution through `Module` (set in `Project.resolveModules`) and stamp module-scoped diagnostics in
-    Check/Elab/CoreCheck.
-Newly URGENT: submodule bodies are front-end checked as of 2026-07-02 (H12), so sub-file errors are now common and every one of them names the wrong file.
 25. Add basic LSP/editor diagnostics early: parse/type errors, capability
     summaries, hover for inferred types, and jump-to-definition.
 Deeper proof/evidence LSP features remain in the later editor phase.